-This medieval church built in the 15th century stands on a dwelling mound, has survived all loods and is well worth a visit if only for a look at the Münstermann pulpit and Roman baptismal font.
+This medieval church built in the 15th century stands on a dwelling mound, has survived all floods and is well worth a visit if only for a look at the Münstermann pulpit and Roman baptismal font.
 The historical church windows have been supplemented by two modern windows created by the Wilhelmshaven artist Hartmut Wiesner.

 It is rumoured that Störtebeker once resided here as a guest.
 Apart from a commemorative stone on a hill and some built-up ground plans however, there is not much to see of the castle owned by his host Chief Edo Wiemken the Elder.

 The „Nautimo“ water park not only provides two tunnel slides and diving boards but also a lazy river, bubbling underwater massage, outdoor pools, paddling pool, a 25-meter pool for competitive swimmers and a large sauna landscape.
-The open-air pool area is equipped with a 50-metre pool, baby pool, volleyball pitch and lawn for sunbathing to enjoy warm, sunny days.
+The open-air pool area at "Freibad Nord" is equipped with a 50-metre pool, baby pool, volleyball pitch and lawn for sunbathing to enjoy warm, sunny days.

 After taking a walk through the park, it is worth stopping of at the Bootshaus Café with its terrace directly beside the duck pond.
 Paddle boats and rowing boats are available for hire.
 The War Cemetery is located at the north border of the park where 3,000 fallen soldiers from the two world wars rest in peace.
-The Rosarium, the only one of its kind in Northwest Germany offers an unforgettable experience to lower-lovers.
+The Rosarium, the only one of its kind in Northwest Germany offers an unforgettable experience to flower-lovers.